imxade/Svelte-template/posts/composition-over-inheritance/page.md

 ### The Whispering Problem

 Think of inheritance like a chain of people whispering a message.
 The message starts as clear as day, but as it’s passed down, it changes slightly or drastically.
 With each inheritance step, the original behavior may get altered or broken.
 One change at the top (`Animal`) ripples down, often unintentionally breaking subclasses (`Dog`, `Poodle`).
-By the time the message reaches the last person, the original meaning is gone.
+By the time the message reaches the last person, the original meaning might be gone as we didn't have absolute control over individuals.

 ### Why It’s a Problem

 1. **Tight Coupling**: A subclass relies too much on its parent class.
 If you change one, the others break.
 2. **Fragile Base Class**: A small change in a base class (like `Animal`) can have far-reaching, unexpected consequences.
 3. **Hierarchical Limitation**: Inheritance locks you into a rigid hierarchy.
 Need new behavior?
-You’ll have to modify the whole chain.
+You may need to modify the whole chain.

 ## Composition: Flexible, Like LEGO